What is Laminate flooring and how is it made?

 • Lift furniture rather than drag or push it on your laminate flooring to avoid damage.

 Find out more about laminate flooring maintenance.

-So what is the main difference between laminate and engineered wood?
-Laminate is replicating wood (or sometimes stone), due to the photo that sits just under the top, transparent layer, whereas engineered wood floors are made with real wood and have a solid hardwood layer on top.
+So what is the main difference between Laminate and engineered wood?
+Laminate is replicating wood, due to the photo that sits just under the top, transparent layer, whereas engineered wood floors are made with real wood and have a solid hardwood layer on top.

 At Tarkett, we make our engineered wood flooring entirely from real wood.
 We then add a top layer of solid hardwood in a variety of species and designs and apply a stain and heat treatment.
 Our engineered wood floors also have a strong and supportive middle layer made of transverse wood with fibres that contributes to the stability of the boards, and a balancing layer that stabilises the board and guarantees dimensional stability.